MaX-Lo/Amazon-Order-History/README.md

 # Amazon Order History Web Scraper
-Using Selenium simulate login and going through all the users orders
+Uses Selenium to simulate login and going through all the users orders.
+Saves the received data in a json file for later evaluation.

 # usage

-When using a computer where the specified user was never logged in before it can occur that Amazon requires confirmation code from an email it has send to you.
-To handle that use your favorite browser and login as you would normally do.
-After that first time there shouldn't be any email confirmations necessary.
+When using a computer where you've not logged in before Amazon might requires a confirmation code from an email it has send to you.
+Therefore it can be necessary to login with your favorite browser before using that script.
+After logging in the first time there shouldn't be anymore email confirmations necessary.

 Usage:

-`python main --email abc@xy.z --password 123`
+`python main --email abc@xy.z --password 123 [--headless]`

+headless - is optional, if specified it starts an invisible crawler